 Gallagher on PFAS: Inaction is Not an Option

 Rep. Mike Gallagher (R-WI) today issued the following statement after the House passed H.R.
 535, the PFAS Action Act of 2019.
-Included in the bill are two bipartisan amendments co-authored by Rep. Gallagher that would list PFOA and PFOS as hazardous substances under the Clean Air Act and require the Environmental Protection Agency to create a tool that helps people better understand well water test results.
+Included in the bill are two bipartisan amendments co-authored by Rep. Gallagher that would require the Environmental Protection Agency to create a tool that helps people better understand well water test results.
 H.R.
 535 passed the House by a vote of 247 to 159.

 “For far too long, toxic chemicals like PFAS have contaminated local water sources, literally poisoning the well from which Wisconsinites drink,” said Rep. Gallagher.
 “Inaction is not an option.
 We have a responsibility to combat the threats posed by these forever chemicals, and while this bill isn’t perfect, it’s a step forward in helping communities mitigate the effects of these toxins.
 I’m glad to see the PFAS Action Act pass the House, and remain committed to working in bipartisan fashion to address this public health crisis and protect our waters.”